lorensen/VTKExamples/src/VTKBookFigures.md

 4. if the example produces an image, links to the full resolution image.
 If the caption includes a source file reference, e.g. [bluntStr.cxx](https://gitlab.kitware.com/vtk/vtk/blob/d72d8120513c2c856e027ec83cd3c678912e7e0d/graphics/examplesCxx/bluntStr.cxx) or [rotations.tcl](https://gitlab.kitware.com/vtk/vtk/blob/cdd4d6fdec8b4b2c143224ca1d94699c96a8b58a/Rendering/Core/Testing/Tcl/rotations.tcl), that reference links to the original source code.

+5. if there is a corresponding Python example, a link to that example follows th figure lne.

-Please enjoy this new effort to revive the VTK Figure examples.
+Please enjoy this new effort to revive and maintain the VTK Figure examples.

-!!! info
-    This is a works-in-progress.
-Figures with links indicate that an example has been implemented.
-Those without links are yet to be implemented.

 ## Chapter 3 - Computer Graphics